How we verify

 When we can't fully verify

 If the regulator has no online public register, we publish "Credentials sighted [date], regulator's register not public" instead of "verified".
-Some jurisdictions don't publish their members online.
 We say so explicitly rather than pretending otherwise.

 How often we re-check

-Every twelve months we re-verify each listing against the regulator's register.
+Every twelve months we re-verify each listing.
 Listings that fail re-verification are taken down within seven days.
-The lawyer is notified by email and given a chance to provide updated credentials.

 How to report an inaccurate listing